ben-wangz/blog/docs/src/articles/kubernetes/argocd/argo-workflows/deploy-argocd-app.md

 ## prepare

-1. k8s is ready
-2. argo workflows is ready
+1. argo workflows is ready
-3. minio is ready for artifact repository
+2. minio is ready for artifact repository
     * endpoint: minio.storage:9000

 ## demo